-ALRA is part of Drama UK.
+ALRA is a CDET Accredited School.
 In 2000 ALRA received DaDA funding from the then Learning and Skills Council, now the EFA and BIS, and awarded the National Diploma in Professional Acting and the Certificate in Professional Acting for its three year and one year course respectively through Trinity College London.
 From 2011 these became the Diploma in Professional Acting Level 6 (three year) and Diploma in Professional Acting Level 5 (Post Grad).

 In 2013 ALRA became a partner college with St Mary’s University Twickenham who award a Foundation Degree in Stage Management and Technical Theatre, the three year BA (Hons) Acting and the Post Graduate MA Professional Acting.
 ALRA also runs part time and full time Foundation courses which have exceptional results in Drama School progression to all the DramaUK schools.

 In September 2010 ALRA North, placed in the heart of the Northwest in Wigan began training actors for the many regional and touring theatres, TV, Film and Radio companies which are centred there, whilst allowing students to train at regional costs.